Statistical Inference for Differentially Private Stochastic Gradient Descent: Confidence Interval of the DP-SGD Algorithm

 \begin{proposition} Suppose conditions in Theorem \ref{thm:dp_sgd} and Assumption \ref{ass:smooth_var} hold.
 The private estimators $\widetilde{\bA}$ and $\widetilde{\bS}$ satisfy

 for a constant $C$ depending on $L_2,L_4$.
 Thus, the estimated variance $\widetilde{\bV}=\widetilde{\bA}^{-1}\widetilde{\bS}\widetilde{\bA}^{-1}$ satisfies

 \end{proposition}

 Because the estimated variance is given by $\widetilde{\bA}^{-1}\widetilde{\bS}\widetilde{\bA}^{-1}$, it is required to accurately estimate $\widetilde{\bA}^{-1}$.
-To avoid the possible singularity issue due to statistical randomness, we can use the same thresholding estimator as in \cite{chen2020statistical}.
+To avoid the potential singularity issue caused by statistical randomness, we can employ the same thresholding estimator as in \cite{chen2020statistical}.
 This approach ensures that the smallest eigenvalue of $\widetilde{\bA}$ is bounded below by a positive constant, thereby guaranteeing invertibility.
 However, such thresholding is typically unnecessary in practice, as $\widetilde{\bA}$ converges to $\bA$ with high probability.
 Indeed, in our experiments, we observed that $\widetilde{\bA}$ remained invertible without the need for eigenvalue thresholding.

 Using the estimated variance $\widetilde{\bV}$, the asymptotic confidence interval for $\theta_j$ at the $1-\alpha$ level, where $j=1,\dots,p$, is given by:

 where $\bar{\theta}_{T,j}$ is the $j$-th component of $\bar{\btheta}_T$, and $c_{\alpha/2},c_{1-\alpha/2}$ are $\alpha/2,1-\alpha/2$ quantiles of standard normal distribution, respectively.
 The following theorem shows that the constructed confidence intervals are asymptotically valid.